WillemHueffed/SU-Robotics-Research/README.md

   - (may be currently deprecated?)
   - Allows for manual control of robot via the command line -> used for testing
   - To use run the `xs_sdk`, then `command_executor.py`, and then this script

+## eye_tracking direcotyr
+- Contains a bunch of python scripts that are used to develop the realtime eye tracking algorithm
+- Also contain code examples of interfacing with the tobii hardware

 ## Dependencies
 ### Software